Riyaazz/riyaazz-app/README.md

 bun run build
 ```

-The production build outputs to the `app/` directory.

 ## Deployment

+- The production build (via `bun run build`) outputs to the `../riyaaz.github.io/` directory by default.
-- Deploy the contents of the `app/` directory to your static hosting (e.g., GitHub Pages).
+- Deploy the contents of the `../riyaaz.github.io` directory to any static hosting provider (e.g., GitHub Pages, Vercel, Netlify).
-- The root `index.html` contains a redirect script to `/app` for correct routing on GitHub Pages.
+- The service worker will handle caching and offline functionality automatically.

 ## Contributing